SunHui1216/SFMFusion/README.md

 ![SFMFusion](Framework.png)

-**TOP-ReID** is a powerful multi-spectral object Re-identification (ReID) framework designed to retrieve specific objects by leveraging complementary information from different image spectra.
-It overcomes the limitations of traditional single-spectral ReID in complex visual environments by reducing distribution gap and enhancing cyclic feature aggregation among different image spectra.
-Besides, TOP-ReID achieves advanced performance in multi-spectral and missing-spectral object ReID and holds great potential under cross-spectral settings.
+**SFMFusion** is a novel multi-modal image fusion framework designed to integrate complementary information from different modalities.
+Unlike traditional CNN- or Transformer-based methods that suffer from limited receptive fields or high computational cost, SFMFusion leverages Mamba to model long-range dependencies with linear complexity.
+Built upon this foundation, SFMFusion enhances Mamba with full spatial and frequency perceptions through the proposed Spatial-Frequency Enhanced Mamba Block, and efficiently couples fusion with image reconstruction via a three-branch structure.
+In addition, the Dynamic Fusion Mamba Block enables flexible feature aggregation across branches.
+Extensive experiments on six MMIF datasets demonstrate that SFMFusion achieves superior performance and provides a promising solution for multi-modal image fusion.

 ## News
 Exciting news!
 Our paper has been accepted by the TIP 2025! 🎉 [Paper](<https://arxiv.org/pdf/2511.06593v1>)